caleb-love/caleb-love/README.md

 Hey, I'm Caleb.
 ==============================

-PreSales Engineer for Pendo.io and Full Stack Developer for fun.
+PreSales Engineer for Pendo.io and Developer for fun.

 ------------------------------